 You may prefer the way you look without glasses.
 That’s enough of a reason to switch to contacts.

-Scarbrough Family Eyecare is experienced in fitting kids and teens for contact lenses, and if your child has been asking about contacts, you may wonder if they’re ready.
+Our doctors are experienced in fitting kids and teens for contact lenses, and if your child has been asking about contacts, you may wonder if they’re ready.
 Most children start wearing contacts at age 12 or older, but it’s not just about age.
 What’s more important is that your child is mature and responsible enough to handle contacts.
 We have fit children younger than age 10 that have done just fine.

 Most contact lenses are soft contacts, which are made of a flexible plastic that easily fits to your eye.
 Soft contact lenses can easily treat most common vision problems, including nearsightedness, farsightedness, astigmatism, and presbyopia.